AARP/UnitedHealthcare Medicare Plan F

 If you were not eligible for Medicare before Jan.
 1, 2020, you will not be eligible to enroll in Plan F.

-However, Medicare Plan G offers nearly identical coverage to Plan F and is available to all Medicare beneficiaries age 65 and up wherever the plan is sold.
+However, Medicare Plan G offers nearly identical coverage to Plan F and is available for all Medicare beneficiaries age 65 and up to apply wherever the plan is sold.